rahuldeepattri/cf-java-logging-support/sample-spring-boot/README.md

 This sample application is contained in the Maven module sample-spring-boot.
 A minimal CF application manifest is provided in [manifest.yml.](manifest.yml) To avoid naming conflicts, the name of the app should be changed in the manifest before building it.
-The app can be built with a simple `mvn install`.
+The app can be built with a simple `mvn install` (requires Apache Maven 3.6.3).
 This allows to deploy the newly built app with `cf push`, provided a login to a CF instance.

 ### Changing the Credentials